Routhleck/IELTS-preparation/口语梳理CY.md

 **1. Do you work or are you a student?**

-我是…的学生，我准备留学，这是我来考试的原因

 >CY: As a Ph.D. candidate, I am both a student and a researcher.
 I'm planning to study abroad, and that's why I'm taking the test today.

 **2. What subjects are you studying?**

 >CY: I'm majoring in Management Science and Engineering, my research focuses on the Logistics and Supply Chain Management.
 I study a range of subjects including optimization, game theory, decision-making, statistics, and data analysis.

->CY: In particular, I am interested in using mathematical models and algorithms to improve business practices and decision-making processes.
-I am excited to continue pursuing this research as I work towards my Ph.D. degree.

 **3. Do you like your subject?**